-Champagne: viewed as the "drink of love," moderate quantities lower inhibitions and cause a warm glow in the body.
+Champagne: viewed as the "drink of love," moderate quantities are said to lower inhibitions and cause a warm glow in the body.

 Chocolate: contains a sedative which relaxes and lowers inhibitions and a stimulant to increase activity and the desire for physical contact.
 It was actually banned from some monasteries centuries ago.